UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 See the documentation
 <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html" target="_blank">here</a>.

-There is no hard and fast rule on what split sizes should we use and it depends upon how much data is available to you.
+There is no hard and fast rule on the split sizes should we use and it depends upon how much data is available to us

 Some common splits are 90/10, 80/20, 70/30 (training/test).